EU election result increases pressure on Angela Merkel's coalition | DW | 26.05.2019

 Ziemiak's opposite number in the SPD, Lars Klingbeil, was more evasive on the coalition question in his ZDF interview, saying only that "the result cannot remain without consequences."
 He added that the Social Democrats had much to discuss in the coming hours and days.

-Kramp-Karrenbauer, meanwhile, acknowledged that the CDU had underperformed, "This election result is not a result that does justice to our expectations of ourselves as a people's party," she said in a speech to party members.
+Kramp-Karrenbauer, meanwhile, also acknowledged that the CDU had underperformed.
+"This election result is not a result that does justice to our expectations of ourselves as a people's party," she said in a speech to party members.

 But she celebrated hitting what she said were the CDU's two main targets of the day: coming first in the EU election and defeating the SPD in Bremen.
-But the EU result, and the significant drop, is likely to reflect poorly on the new leader, too, since Merkel had largely kept out of the campaign.
+But the EU result, and the significant drop, is likely to reflect poorly on her as a new leader, too, since Merkel had largely kept out of the campaign.

 Standing beside her, Weber said that the result was a victory for European democracy and called on other European partners to set an agenda for the next five years.